wolfSSL/wolfTPM/IDE/Espressif/components/wolfssl/README.md

 ## Managed Component

-To use a managed component, delete this `[project]/components/wolfssl` directory and use the Espressif MAnaged Component install.
+To use a managed component, delete this `[project]/components/wolfssl` directory and use the Espressif Managed Component install.

-See blog for mo information:
+See blog for more information:

 https://www.wolfssl.com/wolfssl-now-available-in-espressif-component-registry/